kubernetes/enhancements/keps/sig-network/6128-loadbalancer-resource/README.md

 const (
     // LoadBalancerRoutabilityExternal indicates the load balancer
-    // is reachable from the public internet.
+    // is reachable from outside of the cluster network.
     LoadBalancerRoutabilityExternal LoadBalancerRoutability = "External"

     // LoadBalancerRoutabilityInternal indicates the load balancer